jsenv/core/docs/project-relative-import/project-relative-import.md

 # Project relative import

 A project relative import is an import starting with `/`.<br />
-jsenv will always resolve these imports relative to your project path.<br />
+jsenv has builtin support for them but you may want to configure other tools to work with them too.<br />

 This documentation explains how to make `eslint` and `vscode` compatible with import starting with `/`.